IBM-Bluemix-Docs/tone-analyzer/using-tone.md

 # Using the general-purpose endpoint
 {: #utgpe}

 The {{site.data.keyword.toneanalyzershort}} general-purpose endpoint analyzes the tone of written communications, from short email messages to longer documents.
 It can help you understand the emotional and language tones of your communications.
-For more information about the interface, including the Node.js, Java, and Python SDKs that are available for calling the service, see the [API reference](https://{DomainName}/apidocs/tone-analyzer){: external}.
+For more information about the interface, including the Node.js, Java, and Python SDKs that are available for calling the service, see the [API & SDK reference](https://{DomainName}/apidocs/tone-analyzer){: external}.
 {: shortdesc}

 Request logging is disabled for the {{site.data.keyword.toneanalyzershort}} service.
 Regardless of whether you set the `X-Watson-Learning-Opt-Out` request header, the service does not log or retain data from requests and responses.